 In German EIAs, to date, CC has been dealt with only rarely.
 However, there are various examples where meteorological phenomena and aspects that can lead to CC impacts are addressed.
 One case was identified in which the influence of CC on a project was explicitly discussed (Rhein-Ruhr-Express; Laukhuf et al. 2011; see further below).

 Looking at how phenomena and potential CC impacts are distributed across the procedural stages of EIA, CC related aspects have been considered more extensively in the description of the current state of the project and environment reports than in the estimation of impacts and planning of measures.
 There are examples for every step of EIA, illustrating how CC-relevant aspects are already considered today.
 In this context, generous timeframes are considered and model based derivations of long-term sensitivities are used.
-In the case of the Federal motorway A39 project in Lower Saxony, the BERN model was used to estimate the development of Natura 2000 habitats under the influence of critical loads and climate change (Planungsgemeinschaft LaReG 2014).
+In the case of the Federal motorway A39 project in Lower Saxony, the BERN (carbon cycle) model was used to estimate the development of Natura 2000 habitats under the influence of critical loads and climate change (Planungsgemeinschaft LaReG 2014).
 A number of examples from the qualitative analysis shall subsequently be presented.
 With regards to the current state of the environment in the Federal Road B16 bypass EIA, it is stated that:

 “The Danube’s flood regime displays an increased discharge in June, which is explained by the higher water levels of the Alpine tributaries (Iller), due to the summer snow and ice melt.
 The occurrence of these typical flood peaks has shifted to the winter months of December and February outside of the Alpine area.”
 (Lars Consult, 2015a, p.
 48)

-The question here is how climate change can affect winter floods.
+The question here is how CC can affect winter floods.
 Extended discharge levels were taken into account to find a bypass alternative which is unlikely to be flooded in the future.

 A number of cases addressed the question as to whether planned compensation measures will be able to maintain their full effectiveness in the long term.
 In the landscape management plan for the A 20 Federal Motorway, reviewers referred to Ministry for Environment guidelines for the selection of tree species, as follows: